 Emotional symptoms

-To get a diagnosis of bipolar disorder, someone needs to have at least one episode of mania or hypomania.
+To get a diagnosis of bipolar disorder, a person needs to have at least one episode of mania or hypomania.
 During a manic or hypomanic episode, your loved one may feel energized, elated, or irritable.
 They may feel unusually talented, powerful, or important.

 Folks with bipolar disorder may also experience episodes of depression.
 During depressive episodes, your loved one may feel sad, worried, hopeless, or indifferent.